manav71/A-pathfinding-visualizer/README.md

 # A-pathfinding-visualizer
-This a project build using pygame which helps use visualize the working process of A* pathfinding algorithm
+This a project build using pygame which helps the user visualize the working process of A* pathfinding algorithm